Skip to main content

 Peaking Oil Supplies and Food Supply

 In this new world, the price of oil begins to set the price of food, not so much because of rising fuel costs for farmers and food processors but more because almost everything we eat can be converted into fuel for cars.
 In this new world of high oil prices, supermarkets and service stations will compete in commodity markets for basic food commodities such as wheat, corn, soybeans, and sugarcane.
 Wheat going into the market can be converted into bread for supermarkets or ethanol for service stations.
 Soybean oil can go onto supermarket shelves or it can go to service stations to be used as diesel fuel.
-In effect, owners of the world's 800 million cars will be competing for food resources with the 1.2 billion people living on less than $1 a day.
+In effect, owners of the world's 800 million cars will be competing for food resources with the nearly 3 billion people living on less than $2 a day.

 As the demand for farm commodities climbs, it is shifting the focus of international trade concerns from the traditional goal of assured access to markets to one of assured access to supplies.
 Countries heavily dependent on imported grain for food are beginning to worry that buyers for fuel distilleries may outbid them for supplies.
 As oil security deteriorates, so, too, will food security.

 As the role of oil recedes, the process of globalization will be reversed in fundamental ways.
 As the world turned to oil during the last century, the energy economy became increasingly globalized, with the world depending heavily on a handful of countries in the Middle East for energy supplies.
-Now as the world turns to wind, solar cells, and geothermal energy in this century, we are witnessing the localization of the world energy economy.
+Now as the world turns to wind, solar cells, and geothermal energy in this century, we are witnessing the relocalization of the world energy economy.

 The globalization of the world food economy will also be reversed, as the higher price of oil raises the cost of transporting food internationally.
 In response, picture of combine in wheat field food production and consumption will become much more localized, leading to diets based more on locally produced food and seasonal availability.